Issac567/PIC_Bootloader/B4J_BootloaderUploader/README.md

-# Serial Com and Bluetooth in one package.
-The other 2 B4J Uploader will be removed.
 # PIC B4J Uploader (Serial COM - TTL USB)

 This software is a **simple and reliable PIC microcontroller firmware uploader**.
 It allows you to flash firmware to your PIC devices using a **TTL-to-USB serial connection**.